-In March, 1956, when it was introduced, the Ciné-Kodak K-100, turret version, equipped with a 25 mm f/1.9 lens, sold for \$315 (considered equivalent to almost \$3000 in November, 2017).
+In March, 1956, when it was introduced, the Ciné-Kodak K-100, turret version, equipped with a 25 mm f/1.9 lens, sold for \$315 (considered equivalent to over \$3,600 in December, 2023).

-This was the last (in terms of the year of introduction) Kodak 16 mm camera to bear the "Cine-Kodak" name and, except for the Kodak Reflex Special camera, the last Kodak 16 mm movie camera.
+As noted earlier, this was the last (in terms of the year of introduction) Kodak 16 mm camera to bear the "Cine-Kodak" name and, except for the Kodak Reflex Special camera, the last Kodak 16 mm movie camera.

-6.4 The Kodak Reflex Special
+7.4 The Kodak Reflex Special

-Here I diverge even farther from the "home movies" theme of the article, but the Kodak Reflex Special (introduced in October, 1961) was in fact the very end of the trail for Kodak in the 16 mm camera field, and I think it deserves mention here.
+The Kodak Reflex Special (introduced in October, 1961) was in fact the very end of the trail for Kodak in the 16 mm camera field, and although it did not bear the "Ciné-Kodak" name I think it deserves mention here.

-In 19 37, the German company Arri introduced a 35 mm studio camera (the Arriflex) with true reflex viewing.
+In 1937, the German company Arri introduced a 35 mm studio camera (the Arriflex) with true reflex viewing.
 That means that the operator could continuously see, through an eyepiece viewfinder, the scene exactly as the lens was depositing it on the film (just as we do in an SLR still camera, except of course that there we can only do it before the shot is taken).
-Te advantages of this in terms of precise framing and focusing were great, and soon this camera took an important place in 35 mm studio cinematography.
+The advantages of this in terms of precise framing and focusing were great, and soon this camera took an important place in 35 mm studio cinematography.